 - investigating the constraints and challenges to rolling out local level earthquake risk reduction effectively.

-At the same time, we will begin investigating patterns of earthquake-triggered landslides, and trying to develop a quantitative understanding of how landslide material moves through the landscape after a large earthquake.
-This phase of the research will build on existing models of slope stability that predict the size and shape of shallow landslides, and that simulate the damaging effects of repeated earthquakes on hillslope materials.
+At the same time, we have been investigating patterns of earthquake-triggered landslides, trying to develop a quantitative understanding of how landslide material moves through the landscape after a large earthquake; an activity given particular urgency following the 2015 Gorkha earthquake (below).
+This phase of the research builds on existing models of slope stability that predict the size and shape of shallow landslides, and that simulate the damaging effects of repeated earthquakes on hillslope materials.
 We will test our model outputs against compilations of earthquake-triggered landslides from recent events in Pakistan and China.

 An EwF meeting was held in Kathmandu in April 2015, 10 days before the Gorkha earthquake.
 This was a very successful 3-day interaction between EwF researchers and colleagues in NSET (National Society for Earthquake Technology) in Nepal, who hosted the meeting.
 The event was also attended by collaborators from Bihar State Disaster Management Agency in India and by other principal EwF partners from Iran, China and Kazakhstan.
 Discussion focussed on the situation in Kathmandu and Nepal/north India and was inspiration for all concerned, and many important new relationships and collaborations were formed.
 Of course, at the time nobody was aware how imminent was the Gorkha earthquake, which occurred two weeks later.

 The Gorkha earthquake of 25 April 2015 has been a major focus of the EwF team since it happened.
 Activity has been principally in:

 - Media engagement, with well over 60 interviews on television and radio and supplied (or wrote) material for media articles